32 Best Combat Knives & Military Fighting Knives (2023 Edition)

 Sheath Material: Leather and Cordura

-My Review: A very familiar fighting knife designed blade the SP2 from OKC has found itself hitching ride alongside pilots and other servicemen all over the world.
+My Review: A very familiar fighting knife designed blade the SP2 from OKC has found itself hitching a ride alongside pilots and other servicemen all over the world.
 It’s not a knife for the job of finesse but more so a brute that tears through and eliminates anything in its way.
-These knives do feel incredibly brutish and hefty which is exactly what you want in a combat situation.

 Related Article: 24 Best Multi-Tools (Ranked by a Marine)

 1095 steel isn’t especially amazing but it will suffice and is a decent value at this price.
 The knife overall doesn’t employ any super special technology or advancements that would give you an edge over the opponent.
-They just are good knives that are rather hefty and that’s what makes them so good.
-They’re simple, reliable, and they just get the job done.

 Check Price on Amazon